-- Abdominal pain – dogs may groan, pant, cry when touched, seem unable to get comfortable or appear bloated
+- Abdominal pain – dogs may groan, pant, cry when touched or while defecating, seem unable to get comfortable or appear bloated

-- Lasts longer than 48 hours – *sooner in puppies, tiny dogs, geriatrics and those with chronic diseases
+- Lasts longer than 48 hours – *sooner in puppies, tiny dogs, geriatric dogs, and those with chronic diseases

 For dogs that are healthy except for loose stools, here are 5 home remedy options to try:

 Sometimes all a dog needs is time for their gastrointestinal tract to heal and reset.
 Withholding food for 12 – 24 hours allows the system to flush out whatever nastiness caused the issue and reboot to a healthy state.
 It’s important to keep your pup hydrated, even during a fast.
-Provide rice water or water laced with Pedialyte to stave off dehydration and maintain electrolyte balance.
 Do not let them drink too much at once, as this could cause vomiting or set off another bout of diarrhea.

 2. Bland Diet

 At the end of a fast it’s best to slowly introduce a diet of bland, easily digestible food.
 Try boiled, unseasoned, skinless white meat chicken shredded over plain white rice.
 For dogs on grain-free diets, substitute mashed over-ripe banana or canned pumpkin.
 Feed a few spoon-fulls every 2 – 3 hours and gradually increase the quantity over a 24 hour period.
 Next, begin a slow reintroduction of their normal diet by serving a 75% bland/25% regular diet mix for a few meals, followed by a 50/50 mix, etc. until your dog is eating exclusively dog food again.